theguyindark/password-strength-analyzer/README.md

 # Password Strength Analyzer

-A Python library for analyzing password strength using machine learning with a user-friendly GUI interface.
+A Python library for analyzing password strength using machine learning, including a user-friendly GUI application.

 ## Features